The best retro diner in every state

 Florida: Howley’s, West Palm Beach

-"Cooked in sight…must be right" is this diner’s motto and has been since 1950.
-Fortunately even after being restored, the decor, like its tagline, stayed true to its retro roots.
-The menu is traditional diner chow, with a few contemporary upgrades – think goats' cheese omelettes, fresh juices and acai bowls.
-The crab cakes on a toasted English muffin with poached eggs and hollandaise sauce feature frequently in rave reviews.
+'Cooked in sight… must be right' is this diner’s motto, and has been since 1950.
+Fortunately, even after being restored, the decor, like its tagline, stayed true to its retro roots.
+The menu is traditional diner fare, with a few contemporary upgrades – think goats' cheese omelets, fresh juices, and acai bowls.
+The crab cakes, on a toasted English muffin with poached eggs and hollandaise sauce, feature frequently in rave reviews.

 Georgia: Marietta Diner, Marietta

 A short drive northwest of central Atlanta is the Marietta Diner, a neon palace that you may have spotted on Diners, Drive-Ins and Dives.
-Not only does it look fabulous inside and out, it's open 24-hours per day, serving timeless breakfast dishes, as well as sandwiches, burgers and, owing to the proprietor’s background, a variety of popular Greek meals.
+Not only does it look fabulous inside and out, it's open 24 hours a day, serving timeless breakfast dishes as well as sandwiches, burgers, and, owing to the proprietor’s background, a variety of popular Greek meals.
 Check out the spinach pie, moussaka and pastitsio (a macaroni, beef and béchamel bake).

 Hawaii: Rock Island Cafe, Honolulu

 This retro joint in the Aloha State not only pays homage to the 1950s diner, it pays homage to the whole era.
-The walls are adorned with memorabilia (there’s also a shop) and dishes are named after iconic celebrities, characters, movies, TV shows and songs, from Elvis Presley to Mickey Mouse.
-All-beef Hound Dogs (hot dogs), 1/3lb (151g) “Bopper” burgers, beer and milkshakes fill the menu.
+The walls are adorned with memorabilia (there’s also a shop) and dishes are named after iconic celebrities, characters, movies, TV shows, and songs, taking inspiration from icons from Elvis Presley to Mickey Mouse.
+All-beef Hound Dogs, 1/3lb (151g) Bopper Burgers, beer, and milkshakes fill the menu.

 Idaho: Dixie’s Diner, Idaho Falls

-It’s hard not to fall for Dixie’s charm with its chequered floors, neon signage, grey and red booths and table jukeboxes.
-Service is fast and friendly and food is top notch.
-Choose from build-your-own omelettes, a range of fresh soups, skillets and burgers.
+It’s hard not to fall for Dixie’s charm with its checkered floors, neon signage, grey and red booths, and table jukeboxes.
+Service is fast and friendly, and the food is top notch.
+Choose from build-your-own omelets, a range of fresh soups, skillets, and burgers.
 The just-made malt milkshakes will make your mouth water too.

 Illinois: Dove’s Luncheonette, Chicago

 Inspired by mid-century diners, Dove’s in Chicago’s Wicker Park shows retro design and contemporary cuisine are a perfect marriage.
-The wood panelling, brown tile floor, counter stools and soundtrack of Chicago soul and blues conjure a distinctly vintage vibe, while the menu is modern Tex-Mex and diner food.
-Expect fried chicken and mac and cheese alongside pozole rojo (a Mexican pork stew), tacos, chile relleno (battered, stuffed peppers) and mezcal cocktails that pack a punch.
+The wood paneling, brown tile floor, counter stools, and soundtrack of Chicago soul and blues conjure a distinctly vintage vibe, while the menu mixes modern Tex-Mex and diner food.
+Expect fried chicken and mac 'n' cheese alongside pozole rojo (a Mexican pork stew), tacos, chili relleno (battered, stuffed peppers), and mezcal cocktails that pack a punch.

 Iowa: Bluebird Diner, Iowa City